BaguaSys/tutorials/src/algorithms/async-model-average.md

  ${\bf \bar x}^{(i)} = \frac{1}{n} \sum_{i'=1}^{n} {\bf x}^{(i')}$.
 2. Calculate the difference and **store** it to shared buffer $w$, $w = w + {\bf \bar x} - {\bf x}^{(i)}$.

-The **load** and **store** operation on shared buffer $w$ must be mutually exclusive.
-The computation thread can continuously calculate new gradients regardless of whether there is averaging happening.
+Note that the **load** and **store** operation on shared buffer $w$ must be mutually exclusive.
+In this way, the computation thread can continuously calculate new gradients regardless of whether there is averaging happening, as long as it compensates the difference from shared buffer $w$ when it needed.

 ## Example usage